 Manish Goel, from computer software company Aerospike Inc says “It is important for the entire company to know that they are an integral part of the company’s success.”
 Before adding, “Control outcomes, not behaviours.”

-A strong organisational culture will promote a sense of community and provide a platform for everyone to contribute towards shared goals.
+A strong organisational culture will promote a sense of community and provide a platform for everyone to contribute to shared goals.

 When done correctly, it will breed a culture of trust, engagement and productivity.
 This will make your organisation a better place to work, which will improve retention, recruitment and profit.